etlbox/etlbox.website/doks_v1.8/content/docs/blocking-transformations/pivot.md

 // 300, 300
 ```

-The Pivot provides the same aggregtion methods as the [Aggregation](/docs/blocking-transformations/aggregation/#aggregation-methods).

-### Custom Aggregation
+### Custom Function Example

-When `AggregationMethod.Custom` is used, a `CustomFunction` can be provided to define the aggregation logic.
+When `AggregationMethod.Custom` is used, a CustomFunction can be provided to define the aggregation logic.

 ```csharp
 public class MyRow {